Kaamelott: The First Chapter

 Kaamelott: The First Chapter, also known as Kaamelott: First Installment (Kaamelott : Premier Volet) is a French comedy-drama fantasy film written, directed, produced by and starring Alexandre Astier, and a sequel to the television series Kaamelott created by Astier.

 It is the first film of a planned trilogy set to conclude the story of the original series.
 It was released on 21 July 2021.
+The second installment will be divided in two parts, with the first one releasing in October 22, 2025.

 Synopsis

 The film takes place after the series.
 At the end of Kaamelott, Arthur, having fallen into crippling depression, vacated the throne of Camelot and returned Excalibur to the stone it came from.
 Meanwhile, Arthur's former friend and companion Lancelot, under the influence of Maleagant, takes over Camelot and mercilessly hunts Arthur's former friends and allies.
 Having spent an extended time on the verge of death at his mother's home in Tintagel after a suicide attempt, Arthur escapes, with the help of the bandit Venec, to his former home of Rome to escape the wrath of Lancelot, and progressively regains his health and will to live at the home of his first wife, Aconia.
 Meanwhile, the Kingdom of Logres is resisting Lancelot, awaiting the moment when Arthur will return.